The Slow WordPress Problem

 3. Unoptimized Images

-The problem: WordPress doesn't automatically optimize images.
-If you upload a 5MB photo, it serves a 5MB photo.
+The problem: WordPress doesn't automatically optimize uploaded images.
+If you upload a 5MB photo, WordPress serves a 5MB photo to every visitor.

 The fix:

-- Resize images before uploading (max 2000px wide for full-width)
+- Resize images before uploading (max 2000px wide for full-width layouts)

 - Install an image optimization plugin (ShortPixel, Imagify)